HAKORADev/VODER/README.md

 - **[Guide.md](Guide.md)** — Detailed usage guide, technical implementation, and creative techniques
 - **[CHANGELOG.md](CHANGELOG.md)** — Development history and changes
 - **[Bots.md](Bots.md)** — Guidelines for AI agents and automated systems

 ---

+## Notes

+### Testing Limitations

+This project was not and may never be tested as thoroughly as it should be because I do not have the required computing power to properly validate all features.
+I am doing the best I can with the resources available to me.
+If you can or wish to help make this project better and bigger, please reach out on X: [@HAKORAdev](https://x.com/HAKORAdev)

+### Project Vision

+The goal of VODER is to be a local, free, open-source alternative to commercial voice synthesis platforms like ElevenLabs.
+Real-life limitations (hardware, resources, time) have slowed development, but I kept working on it anyway because waiting for someone else to build it would have meant it might never exist at all.

+### Quality Expectations

+This project may not and likely will not reach the same quality level as my other projects.
+The reason is simple: I was never able to run, test, or properly validate VODER due to hardware limitations.
+I am an independent developer with no funding — no corporate sponsors, no sugar daddy, just passion and limited resources.

+### Why VODER Exists

+I created VODER because no existing tool (including ComfyUI or other workflow-based solutions) provides all six audio processing capabilities in a single, unified interface.
+I took the first step by building this tool.
+Perhaps someone else will finish what I started, or perhaps the community will help evolve it further.
+Either way, having this tool exist is better than having nothing at all.

+### Model Configuration

+VODER uses hardcoded default models because they represent the best available quality.
+Smaller, quantized, or "fast" models produce significantly worse results — to the point where not using the tool would be preferable to using degraded models.
+That said, if you have the technical capability and wish to modify the code to use different models or configurations, the source code is available for you to do so.

+---